-ELT 141 Circuits I (4) Course topics include the introduction and use of DC and AC voltage sources, along with resistors, capacitors and inductors in series, parallel and series/parallel circuits.
-Circuits are analyzed using Ohm's Law, Watt's law, Kirchhoff's current and voltage laws.
-The course concludes with the application of these basic concepts to high-pass, low-pass, band-pass and band-reject filters.
-Laboratory exercises emphasize the construction, analysis, measurement and trouble shooting of basic RLC circuits using state of the art laboratory equipment.
-Thevenin's theorem, Norton's theorem, transformers, the use of algebra, complex numbers, engineering notation and the use of scientific calculators are also covered.
+ELT 141 Circuits I (4) Course topics include the introduction and use of DC and AC voltage sources along with resistors, capacitors and inductors in series, parallel and series/parallel circuits.
+Circuits are analyzed using Ohm's law, Watt's law and Kirchhoff's current and voltage laws.
+The course concludes with the application of the basic concepts to high pass, low pass, band pass and band stop filters.
+Laboratory exercises emphasize the construction, analysis, measurement and trouble shooting of basic RLC circuits using state-of-the-art laboratory equipment and computer-simulation software.
+The use of algebra, complex numbers, engineering notation and scientific calculators are also covered.
 Lecture hours and lab hours are required for this course.
-Prerequisite: MAT 114 or equivalent.
+Prerequisite: Intermediate algebra or equivalent; co-requisite: MAT 143 or equivalent.

 ELT 142 Circuits II (4) This is an advanced course in DC and AC circuit theory.
 Topics addressed in this course review and expand on the concepts from Circuits I (ELT 141).
 New topics include Thevenin's, Norton's and superposition theorems, mesh and nodal analysis, magnetism, and fundamental power concepts.
 Laboratory exercises emphasize circuit construction, analysis and measurement using advanced laboratory equipment.
 Lecture hours and laboratory hours are required for this course.
-Prerequisite: Completion of ELT 141 with a grade of C or better.
+Prerequisites: Completion of ELT 141 with a grade of C or better, and MAT 143 or equivalent.